bite-your-idols/Gamestarter/README.md

 ### Amiga emulation:

-Amiga emulation is based on UAE4ARM pi port, You can not launch emulator into GUI by now, but you can launch games from kodi's Advanced Launcher creating a custom config file for each one.
-More info here: http://blog.petrockblock.com/forums/topic/launch-amiga-games-from-retropie-menu/
+Amiga emulation is based on UAE4ARM pi port, You can not launch emulator into GUI by now, but you can launch games from kodi's Advanced Launcher.
+Games must be ".adf" files.
+All files from Multi-disk games must be named the same addinf "_DISK1.adf", "_DISK2.adf"... like this:
+> name of the game_DIKS1.adf
+> name of the game_DIKS2.adf
+> name of the game_DIKS3.adf
+> ...

 You will need a mouse in order to start games and a keyboard to exit, save/load states...